mattrude/random-image-block/readme.txt

 * Portuguese
 * Spanish

-If you would like to help translating this plugin into your language, or you see a problem with the current translation, please contact me.
+If you would like to help translating this plugin, or you see a problem with the current translation, please [contact me](http://mattrude.com/contact-me/).

 == Installation ==